“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

-For the purposes of the fund, not everything you spend can be included as expenditure.
+For the purposes of the fund, not everything you spend can be included as an expenditure.
 For instance, we do not include money spent on mobile phones, car costs (except for disabled students or students with dependants), holidays or furnishing your home.

 We do include:

 We also include a figure called ‘Composite Living Costs’.
-This includes flat amounts for money spent on basic living costs, such as food, household bills (gas, electricity, water, TV Licence, etc.), clothes, and entertainment.
+This includes flat amounts for money spent on basic living costs, such as food, household bills (gas, electricity, water, TV licence, etc.), clothes, and entertainment.
 This figure is included in everyone’s assessment, regardless of what they actually spend on these items.
 The Fund is not intended to support your lifestyle choices.

 How many times can I apply to the fund during the year?